-The commissions range in scope and scale from the bite-sized through to the longer term and include one larger scale capital commission.
+Each of the commissions has ranged in scope and scale from the small and medium sized through to one larger scale capital commission.
 A micro-strand of the commissioning programme has also been developed as a test bed for new ideas.

 Searching for the Centre

 Conventional thinking assumes a town has or should have a town centre, but what is a town centre and how is this defined?
-Engaging with a range of people and stakeholders in the town, Janetka will be investigating the psycho-geographies of Haverfordwest, and will create an artwork that captures and communicates her findings.
+Engaging with a range of people and stakeholders in the town, the artist Janetka Platun evolved Searching for the Centre between September and February 2017, providing an opportunity to investigate the psycho-geographies of Haverfordwest and create a multiple edition artwork capturing and communicating her findings.

 Platform – a three-day programme of contemporary arts